appbaseio/reactive-manual/docs/v1/components/DatePicker.md

 </div>
 ```

 * DatePicker component's class name is `rbc-singlelist`.
 Additionally, depending on the presence / absence of the `title` prop, a `rbc-title-active` or `rbc-title-inactive` class is respectively applied.
-Similarly for `search` and `searchPlaceholder` props, classnames of `rbc-search-active`, `rbc-search-inactive`, `rbc-placeholder-active`, `rbc-placeholder-active` are applied.
 * the title element has a class name of `rbc-title`.
-* the search element has a class name of `rbc-search-container`.
-* the radio inputs are encapsulated inside a `rbc-list-container` class with each element having class name of `rbc-list-item`.
-* the input radio element has a class name of `rbc-radio-item`.
-* the label element has a class name of `rbc-label`.
-* the element containing count inside the label has a class name of `rbc-count`.

 ### Examples